Infinite-dimensional manifolds as ringed spaces: Smoothness of maps

 \begin{rem} The $\hbox{\upshape{c}}^{\infty}$-topology on $E$ is clearly finer than the given locally convex topology.
-Note that if $E$ is a Fr\'echet space or the dual of a Fr\'echet-Schwartz space, then the two topologies coincide (\cite{km}, Theorem I.4.11).
-For Fr\'echet spaces, we give a short and elementary derivation of this fact in this appendix.
+Note that if $E$ is a Fr\'echet space or the dual of a Fr\'echet-Schwartz space, then the two topologies coincide (\cite{km}, Theorem I.4.11). \\

-Note also that there are locally convex spaces such that the Mackey-closure topology is not even a vector space topology and thus {\it a fortiori} does not equal the initially given topology.
+Note also that there are locally convex spaces such that the $\hbox{\upshape{c}}^{\infty}$-topology is not even a vector space topology and thus {\it a fortiori} does not equal the initially given topology.
 Examples of this phenomenon are strict inductive limits of strictly increasing sequences of infinite-dimensional Fr\'echet spaces, as e.g. $\mathcal{D}(M)$, the space of compactly supported smooth functions on a noncompact finite-dimensional smooth manifold.
 (Compare \cite{km}, Proposition I.4.26.)\\ \end{rem}

-In Section 2, we have seen that smoothness of curves is ultimately a bornological concept, in the sense that the requirement of continuity of the derivatives can be replaced by that of being locally Lipschitz, a notion that relies on the bounded sets.
-Consequently, it should not be very surprising that the $\hbox{\upshape{c}}^{\infty}$-topology can be characterized, as the next two propositions will show, in terms of Mackey-convergent sequences (which, by the following lemma, can be thought of as the sequential counterpart of locally Lipschitz maps). \\

-\begin{lem} Let $E$ be a locally convex space, and $c:\mathbb{R}\longrightarrow E$ a locally Lipschitz curve.
-For any convergent sequence of real numbers $(t_n)$, the sequence $c(t_n)$ in $E$ is Mackey-convergent. \end{lem}